icopy-site/awesome/docs/awesome/awesome-transit.md

 - [~~GTFS Data Exchange~~ (Deprecated)](http://www.gtfs-data-exchange.com/agencies) - Formerly the definitive directory of GTFS feed URLs.
 Shutdown in 2016.
 But 93 GB of data from 2008 to 2016 is available upon request.
 - [~~OpenMobilityData~~ (Deprecated)](https://openmobilitydata.org/) - List of GTFS and [GTFS-RT](https://openmobilitydata.org/search?q=gtfsrt) feeds.
 [Archives and validates](https://openmobilitydata.org/p/capital-metro/24) the GTFS feeds and allows you to preview both [GTFS](https://openmobilitydata.org/p/capital-metro/24/latest) and [GTFS-RT](https://openmobilitydata.org/p/capital-metro/495) through the browser.
 Formerly TransitFeeds.com.
 [MobilityData announced](https://database.mobilitydata.org/#h.u71vp6xgkckf) it is end-of-life as of early 2022 with a shutdown date to be determined.
 - [The Mobility Database](https://database.mobilitydata.org/) - JSON and CSV files [on GitHub](https://github.com/MobilityData/mobility-database-catalogs) that is a repository of 1300+ mobility datasets across the world.
 Contains contents of OpenMobilityData/TransitFeeds.com.
+- [TransitData.io](https://transitdata.io/) - A list of GTFS data in parts of Latin America.
+Must contact website maintainers directly to access feeds, as they're not publicly available.
 - [Transitland](https://transit.land/) - Community editable list of many transit agency GTFS datasets.
 Also provides an API to access the data as JSON/GeoJSON and a playground to try out the data.

 #### Transit agency data archives
 - [CapMetrics](https://github.com/scascketta/CapMetrics) - Historical vehicle locations for Austin's transit agency (CapMetro).
 Data is collected by [capmetricsd](https://github.com/scascketta/capmetricsd), a Go daemon.